Lurius-Kitsune/Lurius-Kitsune/README.md

 <h3 align="center">Passionate about programming and specialized in web and game programming, from France</h3>

 # 💫 About Me:
-🌱 I’m currently learning Unreal & Unity in OBJECTIF 3D In Montpellier<br><br>👨‍💻 All of my projects are available at lucasfox.tech<br><br>📫 How to reach me lucasfox@outlook.fr<br><br>⚡ Fun fact I'm a weirdo that love programming :D
+🌱 I’m currently learning Unreal & Unity in OBJECTIF 3D In Montpellier 👨‍💻 All of my projects are available at lucasfox.tech 📫 How to reach me lucasfox@outlook.fr
+⚡ Fun fact I'm a weirdo that loves programming :D

 ## 🌐 Socials: